astral-keks/commandry/README.md

 ### Description

-CommandR is a .NET-based framework that:
+CommandR is a .NET-based tool that:

 - **Discovers PowerShell Scripts**: Automatically scans directories for `.ps1` files and converts them into MCP tools
 - **Extracts Metadata**: Parses PowerShell comment-based help and parameter attributes to generate rich tool descriptions